Jackop05/Messenger_clone/Readme.md

 ## 💡 Features
 - **Real-time Messaging:**
-  Engage in live conversations with friends, with instant message delivery powered by `Socket.io`.
+  Engage in live conversations with friends, with instant message delivery.
 - **Secure Authentication:**
   Users can register, log in, and securely manage their account details using `JWT` authentication.
 - **Rich Media Support:**